Historical Timeline

 1922

-USC dental student Milo Sweet composes the music for USC’s official fight song, “Fight On,” as an entry in a Trojan Spirit contest.
+USC dental student Milo Sweet composes the music for what is now USC’s official fight song, “Fight On!”
+Within a few years, it becomes USC’s most popular fight song and our motto.

 1920